Reedham, Norfolk

+History

 Before the draining of the marshes towards Great Yarmouth, Reedham was a coastal village which included a Roman lighthouse.
 Fragments of Roman brick and stone can be found in the local church.

 King Edmund of East Anglia is said to have lived here.
 The Fastolf family, whose most celebrated member was Sir John Fastolf, are recorded here from the 13th century.